mweidner037/list-positions/README.md

 Convert indices to cursors and back using methods `cursorAt` and `indexOfCursor`, on classes List, Text, Outline, and AbsList.
 (These are wrappers around `positionAt` and `indexOfPosition` that get the edge cases right.)

+#### Lexicographic Strings

+The function `lexicographicString(pos: AbsPosition): string` returns a string with the property: The lexicographic order on strings matches the list order on positions.
+These are useful as an escape hatch for interacting with external systems (e.g., `ORDER BY` in a database), but they should be used sparingly for efficiency reasons.

+> If you plan to use lexicographic strings exclusively, consider using the [position-strings](https://github.com/mweidner037/position-strings#readme) package instead, which is optimized for that use case (smaller JS bundle & more compact strings).
+Note: Its strings are **not compatible** with this library's.

 #### `AbsPositions`

 Utilities for manipulating [AbsPositions](#abslist-and-absposition).